How Canada's Political System Works

 De-risking and Critical Minerals

 The Canadian government is pushing to reduce China dependence in critical supply chains, especially in critical minerals.
-Canada has abundant lithium, cobalt, nickel, and other minerals needed for EV batteries—the government hopes to attract Western investment to build domestic supply chains.
+Canada has abundant lithium, cobalt, nickel, and other minerals needed for EV batteries, and the government hopes to attract Western investment to build domestic supply chains.

 In 2022, Canada ordered three Chinese companies to divest from Canadian critical mineral firms, demonstrating a tough stance in this area.